Allen Institute

 The Allen Institute is a non-profit, bioscience research institute located in Seattle.
 It was founded by billionaire philanthropist Paul G. Allen in 2003.
-The Allen Institute conducts large-scale basic science research studying the brain, cells and immune system in effort to accelerate science and disease research.
+The Allen Institute conducts large-scale basic science research studying the brain, cells and immune system in an effort to accelerate science and disease research.
 The organization practices open science, in that they make all their data and resources publicly available for researchers to access.

 Scientific Focus

-The Allen Institute's research is focused on neuroscience, through the Allen Institute for Brain Science, founded in 2003; cell biology, through the Allen Institute for Cell Science, founded in 2014; broad areas of bioscience and medical research, through The Paul G. Allen Frontiers Group, founded in 2016; and human immunology, through the Allen Institute for Immunology, founded in 2018.
+The Allen Institute's research is focused on neuroscience, through the Allen Institute for Brain Science, founded in 2003, Allen Institute for Neural Dynamics, founded in 2021; cell biology, through the Allen Institute for Cell Science, founded in 2014; broad areas of bioscience and medical research, through The Paul G. Allen Frontiers Group, founded in 2016; and human immunology, through the Allen Institute for Immunology, founded in 2018.
 The Paul G. Allen Frontiers Group recommends research funding to scientific investigators outside the Allen Institute, while the other three divisions conduct research in-house.